xdbfoundation/xdb-digitalbits-sdk/docs/reference/api/call_builder.md

 ## Overview

-`CallBuilder` is a class that allows specificity and flexibility when querying the Horizon server.
+`CallBuilder` is a class that allows specificity and flexibility when querying the Frontier server.
 By using the [Builder Pattern](https://en.wikipedia.org/wiki/Builder_pattern), `CallBuilder` provides methods that can be chained together to generate a query.

 ## Options